Carpet glue is the worst...

 Sounds easy, right?
 I thought so too.

 Now let me set the scene for you...
-The ENTIRE building was carpeted and had never been updated or cleaned (and also the ENTIRE building had paneling on every wall... what were they smoking in the 70's, am I right??).
+The ENTIRE building was carpeted and had never been updated or cleaned (and also the whole building was covered in wood paneling... what were they smoking in the 70's, am I right??).
 There was no padding under the carpet, it was just really thin carpet applied directly to the floor with what seemed like gallons of glue.

 ***Check out the links below for fun boomerangs of me and my sister in the process of removing said carpet from the glue covered floors***